Dog of Death: Cultural references

-The scene in which Mr. Burns brainwashes Santa's Little Helper with the Ludovico technique is a parody of Stanley Kubrick's A Clockwork Orange (1971): Santa's Little Helper's eyes are held open while he is forced to watch a film with footage that would aggravate a dog: a dog being hit with a rolled-up newspaper, a shoe kicking a water dish, a kitten playing with a ball of string, a tank running over a doghouse, a dog being hit on the head by a falling toilet seat, and finally Lyndon Johnson holding his dog up in the air by the ears.
+The scene in which Mr. Burns brainwashes Santa's Little Helper with the Ludovico technique is a parody of Stanley Kubrick's A Clockwork Orange (1971): Santa's Little Helper's eyes are held open while he is forced to watch a film with footage that would aggravate a dog: a dog being hit with a rolled-up newspaper, a shoe kicking a water dish, a kitten playing with a ball of string, a tank running over a doghouse, a dog being hit on the head by a falling toilet seat, and finally Lyndon B. Johnson holding his dog up in the air by the ears.
 Ludwig van Beethoven's ninth symphony is heard during the sequence.
 In another scene, Lassie is referenced when Santa's Little Helper rescues a child from a burning building.
 Homer claims that Santa's Little Helper will be going to Doggie Heaven, while Richard Nixon's dog Checkers and Adolf Hitler's dog Blondi will be going to Doggie Hell.
 The doctor who performs the surgery on Santa's Little Helper is based on Vince Edwards's character from Ben Casey.
 The episode also parodies lottery advertisements.
 In one commercial featured in the episode, an announcement states: "The state lottery, where everybody wins," while a tiny disclaimer at the bottom of the screen can be seen saying: "Actual odds of winning, one in 380,000,000".
 Santa's Little Helper's adventure resembles The Incredible Journey (1963).
 Sergei Prokofiev's Peter and the Wolf is heard in the sequence.